 Spillover effects

 Spillover effects are the impacts interventions have on non-recipients that are connected to recipients through social or geographic proximity (i.e., “herd effects”, “indirect effects”).
 Interventions that produce spillover effects have a greater population-level health impact and higher cost-effectiveness than those that do not and thus may be more promising for infectious disease control and elimination.
 While spillover effects of vaccines have been estimated for decades, we have spearheaded research to extend methods of spillover estimation to other types of interventions.
-To learn more, see our systematic review and methods synthesis in the International Journal of Epidemiology and our article on spillover effects of WASH interventions in American Journal of Epidemiology.
+To learn more, see our systematic review and methods synthesis in the International Journal of Epidemiology and our research on spillover effects of WASH interventions, school-located influenza vaccination, and reactive, focal malaria interventions.

 Malaria